 Admission is a multi-step process.
 Applicants should complete the following process.

-- The applicant requests an initial contact sheet from Dr. Elizabeth Crais, the coordinator of PhD studies.
-The form should be completed and returned to Dr. Crais.
+- The applicant requests an initial contact sheet from Dr. Karen Erickson, the interim coordinator of PhD studies.
+The form should be completed and returned to Dr. Erickson.

-- Dr. Crais and other faculty from the PhD committee examine the applicant’s information and recommend one to two potential mentors.
+- Dr. Erickson and other faculty from the PhD committee examine the applicant’s information and recommend one to two potential mentors.

 - The applicant is encouraged to contact faculty mentors who share her/his interest area/s and discuss individual aspects of the program and research activities.

-- Once discussion between a potential mentor/s and the applicant has taken place, the potential mentor/s and/or Dr. Crais will contact the applicant to talk about next steps.
+- Once discussion between a potential mentor/s and the applicant has taken place, the potential mentor/s and/or Dr. Erickson will contact the applicant to talk about next steps.

 - Once applications have been reviewed, a select group of students will be invited to campus for an interview.
 Interviews typically take place in mid-January on a day selected by the faculty (typically a Friday or Monday) and invited applicants will be notified of the date.
 All applicants will be notified of the program’s decision.